aydebru/aydebru/README.md

 ## Hello there!
-I'm Ebru Aydoğdu and I'm an Electrical & Electronics Engineering student.
+I'm Ebru and I'm an Electrical & Electronics Engineering student.

 ## About Me
 I'm passionate about electro-optical systems, embedded systems, communication systems, and analog design!
 I love turning ideas into reality by blending hardware and software.
 With experience in various programming languages and simulation/design tools, I'm always up for new challenges and innovative projects.
 Learning, experimenting, and creating—that's what keeps me going! 🚀